usnistgov/OSCAL/docs/source/includes/schema/json/_profile.md

 ### Modify controls: `modify` object

-Set parameters or emend controls in resolution
+Set parameters or amend controls in resolution

 A [modify](#modify-controls-modify-object) will appear as a property on an object.